 This haircut can be described as a mix-and-match for pompadours, mohawks and flat tops, taking an element out of each of those styles.
 The results?
-A voluminous, amped-up look which suits most men with regardless of their face shape, style or age.
+A voluminous, amped-up look that suits most men regardless of their face shape, style or age.

-If you thought that we were going to let you off without showing you different quiff haircut styles for you to refer to, you are wrong!
-Let’s start with 10 of the most famous quiff haircut looks, simply because they were worn by celebrities.
+If you thought that we were going to let you off without showing different quiff hairstyles, you are wrong!
+Let’s start with 10 of the most famous quiff haircuts, simply because they were worn by celebrities.